ChrisRally/craftcms-1pass-integration/README.md

 ## Installation

 1. Download the latest release of the plugin.
-2. Drop the `onepass` plugin folder to `craft/plugins`.
+2. Drop the plugin files into `craft/plugins/onepass`.
 3. Add your API keys to the 1Pass settings page.
 Get keys from [https://1pass.me](https://1pass.me).
+4. In `Settings > Fields`, define a Lightswitch field (eg `paymentRequired`) that expects 'true' for payment required.
-4. Add a lightswitch field to the Section for entries you wish to require payment for, expects 'true' for payment required.
+5. In `Settings > Sections`, add the Lightswitch to the Section for entries you wish to require payment for.
-5. Define the section, content field and the lightswitch field setup above.
+6. Return to the 1Pass settings page to specify the Section, the content field that contains the content for sale, and the name of the Lightswitch field (eg `paymentRequired`).
-6. Atom feed will be available via http://yourdomain.com/actions/onePass/feed when requested with 1Pass headers.
+7. 1Pass fetches the full text of your content for paying users via an Atom feed.
+This feed will be available via http://yourdomain.com/actions/onePass/feed.

-7. For testing, when in demo mode, the feed can be viewed by adding ?skip_auth=true as an additional parameter to the feed URL.
+NB By default the Atom feed requires signed 1Pass headers to display.
+For testing, the feed can be viewed by ensuring the 1Pass plugin is in 'Demo API mode' and adding ?skip_auth=true as an additional parameter to the feed URL, eg `http://yourdomain.com/actions/onePass/feed?skip_auth=true`

 ## Templating